 There is more information on the scheme on the Universities Scheme website

 In this Province, we have a number of Lodges that are established members of the scheme and have many graduate and undergraduate members not only from the University of Cambridge & Anglia Ruskin University but from other local universities and, indeed, other universities from around the world.
-Participating Lodges are listed below and those interested in joining might care to look at the various Lodge websites or contact the Lodge Secretary.
+Participating Lodges are listed below and those interested in joining might care to look at the various Lodge websites or contact us via our contact form.

 Cantabrigia Lodge No. 3532